top of page

 Voting when you have a disability: what provisions does Ohio law provide?

-If you are a voter with a disability, or are confined to your home, a nursing home, jail, or workhouse and cannot vote at your polling location on Election Day or in person at your county board of election office due to personal illness, physical disability, infirmity, or confinement, you may vote by an absentee ballot
+If you are a voter with a disability, or are confined to your home, a nursing home, jail, or workhouse and cannot vote at your polling location on Election Day or in person at your county Board of Election office due to personal illness, physical disability, infirmity, or confinement, you may vote by an absentee ballot.

 • Complete Form 11-F: Application for Absent Voter's Ballot by Confined Voter or a Voter With a Personal Illness, Physical Disability, or Infirmity